FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Going on a walk is a simple and beneficial step anyone can take for their health.
 In fact, research shows that regular walkers enjoy many of the same health benefits as those who frequently engage in various other types of exercise.

-Whether you start by taking a daily walk or you focus on lifting up those dumbbells, adding exercise to your daily routine not only breaks up a long trip, but it lays the foundation for long-term health as well.
+Whether you start by taking a daily walk or you focus on lifting up those dumbbells, adding exercise to your daily routine breaks up a long trip while laying the foundation for long-term health.
 Coupled with regular meals and healthy snacks, truckers can get into great shape, even while on the road.

-Truck driver workouts can make your job more enjoyable, too.
-While it takes a firm resolve to stick with workouts as a truck driver, trucker workouts can make a big difference in the health, happiness, and longevity of truckers’ lives!
+Trucker workouts can make your job more enjoyable, too.
+While it takes a firm resolve to consistently perform the truck driver exercises we’ve outlined, they can make a big difference in your health, happiness, and longevity in the long run!

 FAQ